-At Baselworld 2011, the Swiss maker of affordable timekeepers will present its new quartz-powered Certina DS Multi-8 (ref.
-C020.419.16.057.00).
-Featuring trendy digital/analogue time representation that is loved not only by millions of fans of Japanese watchmaking brands, but also by those who prefer more solid products like, say, Omega and Breitling, the watch gives you an impressive list of functions, all wrapped in an elegant package of a dress watch.
+At Baselworld 2011, Certina has presented its new quartz-powered DS Multi-8 (ref.
+C020.419.16.057.00) model.
+Featuring trendy digital/analog time representation that is loved not only by millions of fans of Japanese brands but also by those who prefer more solid products like, say, Omega and Breitling, the Multi-8 GMT gives you an impressive list of functions, all wrapped in an elegant package of a dress watch.

 The rest of the functions come courtesy of the small digital display in the lower part of the dial.
-As the other representatives of the analogue/digital class of movements, the backlit LCD displays a full calendar, a timer and a full-scale chronograph with memory.
-Unlike super-quartz calibers used in Breitling timekeepers, backlighting on this model doesn’t seem to be night vision goggles-friendly, but this is not a pilot’s watch either, so I don’t deem this a usability problem.
+Like the other representatives of the analog/digital class of movements, the backlit LCD displays a full calendar, a timer and a full-scale chronograph with memory.
+Unlike super-quartz calibers used in Breitling timekeepers, backlighting on this model doesn’t seem to be night vision goggles-friendly, but this is not an “aviator” either, so I don’t deem this a usability problem.

-The watch, after all, is aimed at travelers and business persons, and those often suffer from jet-lag.
+The Multi-8, after all, is aimed at travelers and business persons, and those often suffer from jet-lag.
 They lie sleeplessly during the night-time hours and check their watches every fifteen minutes or so.

-To make suffering from insomnia a trifle more comfortable, Certina equipped the watch with a very high-contrast, black dial with Superluminova substance generously covering the hands, the hour markers and the large, bold Arabic numerals.
+To make suffering from insomnia a trifle more comfortable, Certina equipped the DS Multi-8 GMT with a high-contrast, black dial with Superluminova substance generously covering the hands, the hour markers and the large, bold Arabic numerals.

 If you somehow managed to fall asleep, the built-in alarm function (it can be set for vibration or sound) will wake you up in no time.